LittleCodingFox/StaticWiki/Sample/Content/pagesources/Notes.md

 You can also make text in the theme or page vary based on one or more categories using the `[categorycontent]` tag.

-It works in the form of `[categorycontent categories=a b c d]content goes here[/categorycontent]`.
-An empty category list makes it just add the content.
+It works in the form of `[categorycontent categories=a, b, c, d]content goes here[/categorycontent]`.
+An empty category list makes it add the content if the page has no categories.

 # Navigation